-The MOE announced today that 28 schools would be affected in the latest school merge in Singapore!
-Read what it implies...
+The MOE has announced the new names of primary and secondary schools affected in the latest school merge in Singapore!

-In the clearest indication that the birth rate in Singapore is declining, the Ministry of Education (MOE) announced today in its press release that, 28 schools in Singapore - 14 primary schools , 6 secondary schools and 8 junior colleges to be exact, would be merged in 2 years, that is, in year 2019.
+28 schools in Singapore – 14 primary schools , 6 secondary schools and 8 junior colleges to be exact, would be merged in 2019.

 The MOE cites the following reasons for the biggest school merger exercise in Singapore in two decades: